Implications of conformal invariance in momentum space: 3-point function of scalar operators

 where $K_\nu(z)$ is a Bessel $K$ function, \textit{i.e.}, a modified Bessel function of the second kind.
-A derivation of this representation may be found in appendix \ref{ch:toKKK}.
-As mentioned in the introduction, we will generally refer to integrals of the form above featuring three Bessel $K$ functions and a power as \emph{triple-$K$} integrals.
+A derivation of this result is given in appendix \ref{ch:toKKK}.
+As mentioned in the introduction, we will refer to integrals of the form above featuring three Bessel $K$ functions and a power of $x$ as \emph{triple-$K$} integrals.
 This form of the 3-point function is familiar in the context of the AdS/CFT correspondence, where every bulk-to-boundary propagator for the field dual to the conformal operator $\mathcal{O}_j$ contains one Bessel $K$ function \cite{Freedman:1998tz}.

-The expression \eqref{e:Otriple-$K$} may be severely divergent and requires a regularisation.
-This stems from the fact that the original position space expression \eqref{e:3ptx} is valid at non-coincident points only and itself requires a regularisation.
-A simple solution is to analytically continue \eqref{e:Otriple-$K$} to a function of $d$ and $\Delta_j$, with a regularisation in these parameters then yielding a finite result.
+The expression \eqref{e:Otriple-$K$} may be severely divergent and requires regularisation.
+This stems from the fact that the original position space expression \eqref{e:3ptx} is valid at non-coincident points only and must itself be regularised.
+As we will discuss in more detail in section \ref{section:solnofCWIs} for generic values\footnote{ That is for values with $ \frac{d}{2} \neq \pm (\Delta_1 - \frac{d}{2}) \pm (\Delta_2 - \frac{d}{2})\pm (\Delta_3 - \frac{d}{2})-2n $, with $n=0,1,2, \ldots$.} of $d$ and $\Delta_j$ the divergent integrals can be computed by analytic continuation in $d$ and $\Delta_j$.
+In the special cases non-trivial renormalisation may required and we will discuss this in detail in \cite{II}.

+As a simple example, consider the 3-point function of the operator $\O = \phi^2$ in the theory of a free real massless scalar in $d=3$ spacetime dimensions.
+By the standard Feynman diagrams one finds

-To illustrate this, consider the case of three operators of dimension one in $d = 3$, \textit{i.e.}, $\Delta_j = 1$, $j = 1,2,3$.
-In this case, the Bessel functions can be expressed in terms of elementary functions (see \eqref{e:Khalf}) and the integral in \eqref{e:Otriple-$K$} has a logarithmic divergence.
-To regularise the result, we then substitute
+The integral can be evaluated by means of the subtitution $\tilde{\bs{k}} = \bs{k}/k^2$.
+We can compare this result with a direct evaluation of the triple-$K$ integral \eqref{e:Otriple-$K$}.
+In this case $\Delta_j = 1$, $j = 1,2,3$ and the Bessel functions can be expressed in terms of elementary functions (see \eqref{e:Khalf}).
+However, since the integral in \eqref{e:Otriple-$K$} has a logarithmic divergence, we must regularise it.
+One way to regularise this result is to substitute

-This regularisation scheme is extremely useful in context of triple-$K$ integrals since it preserves the indices of Bessel functions in \eqref{e:Otriple-$K$}.
+This regularisation scheme is extremely useful in context of triple-$K$ integrals since it preserves the indices of the Bessel functions in \eqref{e:Otriple-$K$}.
 In the present case, we find